Susan-hue43/Call-Center-Analysis/README.md

 -  **Time**: The time when the call started.
 - **Topic**: The subject or issue discussed during the call, such as technical support, billing inquiry, or general information.
 - **Answered (Y/N)**: Indicates whether the call was answered by an agent (Y for Yes, N for No).
 - **Resolved**: Indicates if the customer's issue was resolved during the call.
-This might be a simple Yes/No or more detailed statuses like "Pending," "Escalated," etc.
+This might be a simple Yes/No.
 - **Speed of Answer in Seconds**: The amount of time (in seconds) it took for an agent to answer the call from the moment it was received.
 - **AvgTalkDuration**: The average duration of the call, typically measured in seconds or minutes, from the start to the end of the conversation.
 - **Satisfaction Rating**: The rating given by the customer regarding their satisfaction with the service received during the call.
-On a scale (e.g., 1-5).
+On a scale (1-5).

 ## Data Transformation